Kojo Botsio: Career

 Botsio was a teacher at the St. Augustine's College and the London City Council Secondary School in the United Kingdom.
 He was also once Vice-Principal of Abuakwa State College at Kibi in Ghana.
 Some of his students have been Kofi Baako and P. K. K. Quaidoo who were both ministers in Nkrumah's government.

 Politics

-Botsio first met Nkrumah in 1945 while in London.
-He helped form the CPP.
+Botsio first met Nkrumah in 1945 while in London, who he would eventually help form the Convention People's Party.
+In 1945 he attended the Fifth Pan-African Congress in Manchester organised by Nkrumah along with Peter Abrahams, which was attended by names such as W. E. B. Du Bois, Amy Ashwood Garvey and Raphael Armattoe to name just a few.

 He first entered the Legislative Assembly of Ghana when he won the Winneba seat at the 1951 Gold Coast legislative election and served under Kwame Nkrumah who was the leader of government business.
 He continued to be in the legislative assembly until 1957, when he became a Member of parliament (MP).
 He remained an MP until 1966 when the Parliament of Ghana was suspended by the National Liberation Council which had overthrown the CPP government of Kwame Nkrumah.
 He was with Nkrumah when he died in 1972.
 He initially served as the Minister for Trade and Industry in the CPP government.
 He was also at various times, minister for Foreign Affairs, Social Welfare, Transport and Communications, Agriculture, Trade and Development.